 01 of 06

-When preparing for a trip, travelers need to make sure their planning list includes personal wellness items and good safety habits.
+When preparing for a trip, travelers need to make sure their planning lists include personal wellness items and good safety habits.
 Here are five easy healthy travel tips everyone can follow.Continue to 2 of 6 below.

 02 of 06

 One of the luxuries many travelers take for granted is clean water straight from the tap.
-However, in some parts of the world – including within the United States – clean water is not a guarantee.
+However, in some parts of the world, including parts of the United States, clean water is not a guarantee.
 In certain places, tap water can also contain bacteria and toxins that can lead to illness, which may require attention from a doctor.

 When it comes to healthy travel, always ask for sealed, bottled water.
 Although it may be a more expensive option, sealed bottles of water can assure travelers consume clean water and stay healthy.
 If bottled water is not available, consider bringing along a filtered water bottle to reduce exposure to germs and bacteria.Continue to 3 of 6 below.